pr01og/upwork_test_answers/swift_test.md

 * A Function is a named Closure
 * Closures can’t be used as arguments, Functions can

-31. How do closures capture references to variables by default ?
-Answers:
-* By weak reference
-* By strong reference
-* By unowned reference
-* By copy

-32. Which of the following types can be used use as raw value types for an enumeration?
-Answers:
-* Bool
-* Array
-* Int, String, Float
-* Dictionary

 33. What are the available arithmetic overflow operators in Swift?
 Answers:
 * op+,op-,op*,op/,op%